pkgdemon/ghostbsd-core/README.md

 vm switch public add igb0
 ```

-Note that ipfw must be stopped or bridge traffic must be allowed.
+Note that ipfw must be stopped if it is enabled, or bridge traffic must be allowed for networking to function (not covered here).

 ## Build base packages
 ```